10 Social Skills Books You Should Read This Year

 Here’s a fun fact.
 Chris MacCleod and I both worked for the same company but we’ve never met!
 I worked there before he started, and it was only later on when we connected about the work that we are doing that he let me know of the connection.
 I truly love Chris’ website Succeed Socially, and his book is a compilation based on the website.

-His take on things is that you don’t have to change who you are to get good at being social.
+His take on things in the Social Skills Guidebook is that you don’t have to change who you are to get good at being social.
 It’s a unique perspective that resonates with a lot of people who live with social anxiety.

 4. The Charisma Myth: How Anyone Can Master the Art and Science of Personal Magnetism by Olivia Fox Cabane